fhumbertodf/dicionario/Textos4.md

 lot from television if you watch the educational channels.
 I learned about dinosaurs and rainforests last week just from watching television.*

-## 64: My Cat.
+## 88 My Country.

->*Article #88 My Country
-I live in Canada.
+>*I live in Canada.
 It is a very large country that is made up of ten provinces and three territories.
 Most of the provinces and territories are quite unique.
 For example, in Saskatchewan the land is flat, and it is not surrounded by water.
 They grow wheat in Saskatchewan.
 BritishColumbiahasmountains.
 Ihave neverbeentoBritishColumbia, but I